 Before you begin looking for the best mutual funds, you'll need a good tool to help you do your research.
 There are several different mutual fund research sites you can use to find the best funds.
-You can locate and choose all of the basic mutual fund selection criteria with Morningstar's Basic Fund Screener.
+You can locate and choose all of the usual mutual fund selection criteria with Morningstar's Basic Fund Screener.
 This fund screener is free if you sign up for the basic membership.

 Check Length of Manager Tenure

 Many investors overlook manager tenure, which is how long the manager has been overseeing the fund.
-Look for a tenure of at least 3 years and be sure the time frame you are reviewing represents the same time frame the manager has been at the helm of the fund.
-If, for example, you've found a fund that has an outstanding 5-year return but the manager tenure is only 1 year, it means the current manager receives no credit for 4 of the past 5 years' performance.
+Look for a tenure of at least three years, and be sure the return time frame you are reviewing represents the same time frame the manager has been at the helm of the fund.
+If, for example, you've found a fund that has a great five-year return, but the manager tenure is only one year, it means the current manager receives no credit for four of the past five years of performance.